 So, what is it that we do for you?

 One of our primary efforts is to help people live safely with the multitude of geological hazards that Colorado’s spectacular geology creates when people move into nature.
 We are required by statute to review geologic reports done for new developments in unincorporated parts of counties, and for all new school construction or critical facilities.

 Additionally, thirteen municipalities voluntarily use our talents because they believe we offer critical input to protecting their citizens.
-Our multiple-award-winning publication, A Homebuyer and Homeowners Guide to Swelling Soil, has sold over 350,000 copies.
+Over 350,000 copies have been sold of our multiple-award-winning publication, A Homebuyer and Homeowners Guide to Swelling Soil.

 We also are increasingly involved in helping to solve our state’s serious water situation.
-Our Groundwater Atlas of Colorado received two national awards.
-We recently released a report on the potential for storing water underground and restoring our depleting aquifers.
+Our Ground-Water Atlas of Colorado received two national awards.
+We have also released a report on the potential for storing water underground and restoring our depleting aquifers, available on our Bookstore.

-And finally, we try to help people understand the importance of Colorado’s geology, particularly as it influences, mineral and mineral fuel production, geologic hazards, and water.
-We do this through our popular, free publication, RockTalk, published three times per year (are you a subscriber?), through publications such as our multiple-award-winning Messages in Stone—Colorado’s Colorful Geology, and through a number of classroom materials such as our new poster series, “geocard card” series, and our popular bookmark.
+And finally, we try to help people understand the importance of Colorado’s geology, particularly as it influences mineral and mineral fuel production, geologic hazards, and water.
+We did this through our popular, free publication, RockTalk, formerly published three times per year, through publications such as our multiple-award-winning Messages in Stone: Colorado’s Colorful Geology, and through a variety of classroom materials such as our new poster series, “geocard card” series, and our popular bookmark.

 We would love to hear from you on how you think we are doing, and any ideas you might have on how we can improve.
 Please contact us at firstname.lastname@example.org or 303-384-2655 (800-945-0451).